antongit505/Bikesharing/README.md

 ## Results

+Story in Tableau: <a href='https://public.tableau.com/app/profile/jesus.antonio.ramos/viz/NYCCitibikeanalysis_16567007846910/NYCcitibike?publish=yes'> Citibike Analysis in New York </a>

 ### Type of customers and Peak hours

 The information shows that most of the customer type are subscribers and males, who use the most the service.<br/> The bar graph shows that peak hours where bikes are most used coincide with working hours.